OfficeDev/outlook-dev-docs/docs/rest/javascript-tutorial.md

 });
 ```

 This code creates a `render` method, which selectively shows parts of the page based on the current `#` value in the URL.
 For each supported hash value, there's a corresponding entry in the `pagemap` object.
 Right now there the blank value for the home page, and a new value `#unsupportedbrowser`.
 The very first thing the code does is check for support of the `Storage` interface and the `crypto.getRandomValues` function.
-The app is going to use the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) to store access tokens, and the `crypto.getRandomValues` function to generate nonce values, so we need to make sure the browser supports them (most modern browsers do).
+The app is going to use the [Web Storage API](https://developer.mozilla.org/docs/Web/API/Web_Storage_API) to store access tokens, and the `crypto.getRandomValues` function to generate nonce values, so we need to make sure the browser supports them (most modern browsers do).

-Assuming your browser supports Web Storage and `crypto.getRandomValues`, at this point refrehsing the page should show the home page as before.
+Assuming your browser supports Web Storage and `crypto.getRandomValues`, at this point refreshing the page should show the home page as before.
 If you change the URL in the browser to `http://localhost:8080/#unsupportedbrowser`, you should see the nav bar at the top, but the rest of the page is blank.
 Let's add in a note to tell the user what happened.

 Open `index.html` and locate the following line: